jklafka/psychopy-eyes/README.md

 # psychopy-eyes

-This is an eye-tracking experiment to measure the impact of positional entropy on first-pass gaze durations.
+This is the current version of the eye-tracking experiment with Mandarin Chinese stimuli.